 Course Information from the University Catalog

 Studies the norms, laws, and systems for the promotion and protection of human rights.
 Provides a foundation for understanding historical, legal, political, economic, and ethical aspects of human rights.
 Examines ideological and cultural perspectives, sources of violations, the United Nations, regional and national mechanisms, special issues (e.g., women, torture, children, minorities), and the role of nongovernmental organizations.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.